 See Figure 2-1.
 Set up the mill on firm footing and level by eye.
 Fasten the mill to the floor to prevent any creep after prolonged use.
 A cement pad with 5/8" diameter anchor bolts is recommended.
-The cement pad should be rated to support 6350 lbs./sq.ft. at each sawmill foot position.
+The cement pad should be rated to support 31 T/m at each sawmill foot position.